Cryptkeeper/lightorama-protocol/README.md

 It is provided as is.

 ## Test Environment
-I am using a `LOR1602WG3` unit with 16 channels, an ID of `0x01`, and a 19.2K baud rate.
+I am using a `LOR1602WG3` unit with 16 channels (see the [datasheet](http://www1.lightorama.com/PDF/LOR160xWg3_Datasheet.pdf)), an ID of `0x01`, and a 19.2K baud rate.
 The baud rate for a LOR network is heavily dependant on its usage.
 Check out [LOR's documentation](http://www1.lightorama.com/network-speeds/) for selecting a baud rate.

+Light-O-Rama, Inc. provides datasheets and manuals for many of their products at [http://www1.lightorama.com/documentation/](http://www1.lightorama.com/documentation/)

 ## Network
 ### Stateful Protocol